whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Are People So Selfish.md

 Nancy Basket, a woman of Cherokee descent, summarized the traditional Cherokee culture of sharing this way: "If we all had a lot, then everybody had a lot.
 If there wasn't a whole lot, then no one had a whole lot."[xxx-basket interview]

-Sioux man Ohiyesa described the Sioux culture of sharing when he wrote, "During the summer, when Nature is at her best, and provides abundantly for the [Indian], it seems to me that no life is happier than his!
+Ohiyesa of the Sioux described their traditional culture of sharing when he wrote, "During the summer, when Nature is at her best, and provides abundantly for the [Indian], it seems to me that no life is happier than his!
 Food is free -- lodging free -- everything free!
 All were alike rich in the summer, and, again, all were alike poor in the winter and early spring."[xxx-indian child life|early hardships]

 Amazingly, when people born into profit economies encounter people born into gift economies, they can each feel offended by the other.
 How is that possible?